 Truth be told, TorontoStage.com did actually develop an linseed oil based skin scream that preliminary tests suggest inspired a ‘we’re all in this together’ spirit to unite the nations but regrettably did not receive approval to go to market from Health Canada / FDA due to supposed dodgy trial results.

-In Drew Hayden’s Cottagers and Indians, on stage now in the Tarragon Extraspace, don’t expect a simpler solution to misguided attitudes but instead sit back and let stigmas, stereotypes, and cultural value differentials trigger some big laughs in its smartly designed message that we’re more the same than we are different.
+In Drew Hayden’s Cottagers and Indians, don’t expect a simpler solution to misguided attitudes but instead sit back and let stigmas, stereotypes, and cultural value differentials trigger some big laughs in its smartly designed message that we’re more the same than we are different.

 Yet you wouldn’t get this immediate impression when you’re first introduced to Indigenous waterway loyalist Arthur Cooper (Herbie Barnes) or split level duplex lake invader Maureen Poole (Tracey Hoyt) who don’t see eye to eye on what the shoreline should look like when property values are at stake.